Chick Bowdrie: Character and novels

 Bowdrie is portrayed as a hardened Texas Ranger, with a reputation as being good with a gun, and who is feared and respected by outlaws and lawmen alike.
 He is described by L'Amour as a man who could have easily ridden as an outlaw or gunfighter, but was instead recruited by the Rangers, who preferred having him on their side rather than against them.
 He is smart, and an expert at tracking, and speaks German, French, Comanche, some Spanish and English.
 The two novels in which L'Amour uses Bowdrie as his central character include: Bowdrie, with 8 short stories: Bowdrie Rides A Coyote Trail, A Job For A Ranger, Bowdrie Follows A Cold Trail, Bowdrie Passes Through, A Trail To The West, More Brains Than Bullets, Too Tough To Brand, The Killer From The Pecos; the second novel Bowdrie's Law, includes 10 short stories: McNelly Knows A Ranger, Where Buzzards Fly, Case Closed-No Prisoners, Down Sonora Way, The Road To Casa Piedras, A Ranger Rides To Town, South Of Deadwood, The Outlaws Of Poplar Creek, Rain On The Mountain Fork, and Strange Pursuit.

 Early childhood and background

 Charles Bowdrie was born around the area of D'hanis, Texas sometime between the years of 1861 and 1863.
 His facial features often lead people to assume that he is of Native American heritage.
 This is not true however, Bowdrie was raised by a Comanche tribe from the time his parents were killed by Native Americans.
 It was with the Comanches that Bowdrie learned how to hunt, track and how to survive.
 At age twelve the Comanches sent him back to live with the neighboring white population.
 From there Bowdrie went out on his own and began work on various cattle ranches and cowboys outfits.
 It was also during this time of teenage years that he is said to have come very close to riding on the wrong side of the law.
+He took up the nickname 'Chick' because an older and bigger boy who picked on him, was also named Charles but used the nickname Chuck.
+When he was older, Bowdrie defeated Chuck in a fistfight.